-More effort is required to address the above problems.
+More effort is required to address these problems.
 The trend is to provide on-the-job training, giving learners performance support by integrating computer-based guidance and information into the normal working environment through augmented reality technology.

-In this paper, we will introduce a new method with Mobile Collaborative Augmented Reality (MCAR) technology to address the above problems.
-We will present a prototype for an industrial training application in which MCAR embeds computer-based tools in the users' real environment and enables users experience a real training exercise with a shared space that is filled with both real and virtual objects.
+In this paper, we will introduce a new method with Mobile Collaborative Augmented Reality (MCAR) technology to address these problems.
+We will present a prototype system for industrial-training applications in which MCAR embeds computer-based tools is used by the users' in a real training application.